- in Grouped Reviews by Mal Warwick

 1944: FDR and the Year That Changed History by Jay Winik — The sad story of FDR’s complicity in the Holocaust

-The Curse of Bigness: Antitrust in the New Gilded Age by Tim Wu—It’s time for antitrust: break up big corporations to restore democracy
+The Curse of Bigness: Antitrust in the New Gilded Age by Tim Wu — It’s time for antitrust: break up big corporations to restore democracy

-For further reading
+For related reading

 You might also be interested in:

-- 20 top nonfiction books about history plus 80 other good books
+- 20 top nonfiction books about history

-- 20 most enlightening historical novels (plus dozens of runners-up)
+- 20 most enlightening historical novels

 - 7 common misconceptions about World War II

-And you can always find my most popular reviews, and the most recent ones, plus a guide to this whole site, on the Home Page.
+And you can always find my most popular reviews, and the most recent ones, on the Home Page.